cloudmesh/client/docs/source/stack.rst

     > did you add your public key to https://github.com/settings/ssh?

-``cm stack sanity-check`` MUST:
+``cm stack check`` MUST:

 - verify that the python ecosystem and ansbile are installed.
 Do this by ensuring that the the following commands are in the ``$PATH`` and checking versions if applicable:

   - ``python`` (must be 2.7)
   - ``virtualenv``